All GLP-1 medications from FDA-registered 503B pharmacies Browse Products

 Do I need protein shakes if I can eat enough whole food protein?

-If you consistently hit your daily protein target (0.7 to 1.0 grams per pound of ideal body weight) through whole foods alone, you do not strictly need protein shakes.
-However, most GLP-1 patients find that appetite suppression makes it difficult to eat that much solid food consistently.
+If you consistently hit your daily protein target (0.7 to 1.0 grams per pound of ideal body weight) through whole foods alone, you don't strictly need protein shakes.
+But most GLP-1 patients find that appetite suppression makes it difficult to eat that much solid food consistently.
 Shakes provide insurance for the days when whole food intake falls short.

 Related Articles